Geography of Scotland: Rivers

 The watershed between river systems flowing west to the Atlantic Ocean and east into the North Sea is 745 mi long.

 Lochs

 Fresh water bodies in Scotland are known as lochs, with the exception of the Lake of Menteith and one or two-man-made "lakes".
 90% of the standing fresh water volume of Great Britain lies within Scotland.
 Loch Lomond is the largest freshwater body in Britain by area, although with a capacity of 1.78 cumi Loch Ness is the most voluminous.
-The water in Loch Ness is nearly double that of all the lakes of England and Wales combined, and is by volume the largest lake in the British Isles.
+The water in Loch Ness is nearly double that of all the lakes of England and Wales combined, and is by volume the largest lake in the UK and Ireland.